Skip to main content

 Filtering Aggregates with HAVING

-The HAVING clause filters results after aggregation.
+The HAVING clause filters results after aggregation - this is the key difference from WHERE.

 Example: